-Our camps and workshops offer children an exciting adventure in filmmaking.
-See our Camps FAQ for more details.
+Our camps offer teens an exciting adventure in filmmaking.
+Registration for next summer will open in January 2020.

 A key initiative of TIFF is to mentor and advocate for post-secondary students, faculty, and emerging practitioners.
 Through panel discussions, lectures, and interviews with various creators and scholars, TIFF’s Higher Learning programme creates a forum to examine the moving image from a wide range of cultural, social, historical, political and technological approaches and disciplines.

-For four decades, TIFF has been committed to transforming the way people see the world through film.
+TIFF is a charitable cultural organization with a mission to transform the way people see the world through film.
 An extension of our initiatives is the Jeffrey and Sandra Lyons Canadian Film Scholarship for the development of scholarly contributions related to Canadian film.

 The successful applicant is given a stipend of $1,000, a designated office space, and the opportunity to participate in Higher Learning programming.
 The Jeffrey and Sandra Lyons Canadian Film Scholarship is generously supported by the Jeffrey & Sandra Lyons Endowment Fund at TIFF.

 2015 – Catherine Quantz

 Geared towards inspiring both the current and next generation of content creators, TIFF’s Industry Conference features a diverse group of international experts who, through keynotes, panel discussions, and presentations, will focus on the creative process, financing, marketing, distribution, diversity in the industry and the future of content.
 University and college scholars, faculty, and students who are currently enrolled in, or are recent graduates of film, media, arts, animation, or broadcasting programmes, are eligible to receive a special rate to conference events as part of the Toronto International Film Festival in September.
 For more information on Industry Conference programming, please visit tiff.net/industry.